crashoverride777/swifty-ads/README.md

 ```
 # When you go Live
 Google Ads are a bit of a hassle when testing and when going live.
-Google Ads are in sandbox mode are using test ad IDs and this line of code ```request.testDevices = [ kGADSimulatorID ];```.
+Google Ads are using test ad IDs and this line of code ```request.testDevices = [ kGADSimulatorID ];```.
 So when your app gooes live you will have to do the following

 - 1: In AdsHelper.swift right at the top in the struct called ID enter your real ad IDs.
 - 2: In the function ```loadGoolgeBannerAd()``` and ```showGoogleInterAd()``` change the ap ID reference from "Test" to "Live" and comment out the line ```request.testDevices = [ kGADSimulatorID"```.
 I wrote some comments at those points to avoid this hassle in the future by setting a D_DEBUG flat.

-Note: The google banner ads are set up for landscape, if your app is in portrait than you will need to go the find the function ```loadGoogleBannerAd()``` and change "kGADAdSizeSmartBannerLandscape" to "kGADAdSizeSmartBannerPortrait"
+Note: The google banner ads are set up for landscape, if your app is in portrait than you will need to go the function ```loadGoogleBannerAd()``` and change "kGADAdSizeSmartBannerLandscape" to "kGADAdSizeSmartBannerPortrait"

 # Final Info
 The sample project shows a banner ads on launch and an inter ad when pressing a button.